wso2/docs-is/en/docs/guides/identity-federation/obtain-tokens-using-sts.md

 5. Enter the trusted relying party and upload the public certificate of the trusted relying party (against its end-point).
     The relying party accepts security tokens from WSO2 Identity Server.

     The tokens issued are encrypted using the public key of the trusted relying party.
-Accordingly, even the client who obtains the token to send to the RP has no visibility to the included token.
+Accordingly, even the client that obtains the token to send to the RP has no visibility to the included token.
     Example: Enter the endpoint address of the service that you are running.

     ![add-new-trusted-service]({{base_path}}/assets/img/guides/ws-trust-sts-config.png)